Day 1. Sunday, December 12, 2021.

 Motorists treat pedestrians with complete respect, giving way to people crossing the road on foot, provided they do not cross against the light.
 Driving on extremely congested motorways is a positive experience.
 Motorists are willing to open a gap if vehicles need to change lanes to exit at the next ramp or turn at a fork on the motorway.

 In the late afternoon, we drove with Darin and the twins to their home in Moraga.
 The drive took 90 minutes, and the return trip was 45 minutes.
 That should be a comment on commuters driving home after a day’s hard work.
-We did more stop than go on the outbound trip.
+We did more stops than go on the outbound trip.

 We enjoyed a meal at the upscale Ristorante Amoroma in Moraga.
 Servings included LA MINESTRA DE OGGI (ministoni), LA PASTA ASCIUTTA DE OGGI (lasagna), and LA COTOLETTA DE POLLO AR PRESCIUTTO (chicken breast).